AARP Eye Center

 It’s not unusual to have occasional trouble finding the right word or remembering where you put things.
 But persistent difficulty with memory, cognition and ability to perform everyday tasks might be signs of something more serious.

 What is dementia?

-Dementia isn’t actually a disease, according to the Mayo Clinic.
-It’s a catch-all term for changes in the brain that cause a loss of functioning that interferes with daily life.
-It can diminish focus, the ability to pay attention, language skills, problem-solving and visual perception.
+Dementia is a catch-all term for changes in the brain that cause a loss of functioning that interferes with daily life.
+It can diminish focus, attention, language skills, problem-solving and visual perception.
 Dementia can also make it difficult for a person to control his or her emotions and can even lead to personality changes.

-Roughly 6.5 million Americans are living with Alzheimer’s disease, the most common type of dementia, though many experts say that number is probably higher.
-And its prevalence is projected to reach nearly 13 million by 2050, according to a 2022 report from the Alzheimer’s Association.
-Globally, over 55 million people have dementia, the World Health Organization estimates.
+More than 6 million Americans are living with Alzheimer’s disease, the most common type of dementia, though many experts say that number is probably higher.
+And its prevalence is projected to reach nearly 13 million by 2050, according to the latest figures from the Alzheimer’s Association.
+Globally, more than 55 million people have dementia, the World Health Organization estimates.

 These conditions are the leading causes of dementia.
-Many patients have mixed dementia, a combination of two or more types, such as Alzheimer’s and vascular dementia.
+People can also have mixed dementia, a combination of two or more types, such as Alzheimer’s and vascular dementia.

 Alzheimer’s disease.
 Alzheimer’s is characterized by amyloid plaques and tangled fibers in the brain and by a loss of connections between nerve cells.
 Damage initially appears in the hippocampus, an area of the brain involved in memory formation, and gradually spreads.

 Vascular dementia.
 The second most common type of dementia results from damage to the vessels that supply blood to the brain.
 It tends to affect focus, organization, problem-solving and speed of thinking more noticeably than memory.